 - 360° turntable – standing in front of a background.
 Choose a product which comes with software capable of controlling the camera, post-producing the 360° spin and exporting web-ready spins.
 In theory, you can use off the shelf software for post-production, but it won’t be practical to capture in one software, move to another application for post-production and export 360s in their one.
 Not good for efficiency…

 - Camera – you need a camera, which is compatible with your turntable software.
-Not all cameras can be controlled via software, some other have limitations (e.g. possibility to control one camera at a time).
+Not all cameras can be controlled via software, some others have limitations (e.g. possibility to control one camera at a time).
 At this moment the most common camera for photo studio automation is Canon with Sony catching up.
 Nikons are also supported by some manufacturers, but due to software issues and inconsistencies are becoming less commonly supported.
 Without going into details I would recommend a mirrorless camera, with electronic shutter (no vibrations from shutter), 20-30MPx, with exposure simulation in Live View (if you are using constant lighting).

 - Lens – A good lens for product photography should be flexible enough to cover your range of product sizes.
 It’s a good idea to use a zoom lens in the focal length of approx. 40-100mm, which makes it easier to frame.
 You do not need expensive “bright” lenses with high apertures (e.g. f/2.0), f/4.0 is usually more than enough.
 For some type of products, such as small jewellery, you will need a macro lens.

 - Tripod/stand – invest in a big, stable and heavy tripod (yes, heavy is good!).
-A heavy tripod is stable, and it doesn’t flip so easily when you move around it and bum into a cable (and you will).
+A heavy tripod is stable, and it doesn’t flip so easily when you move around it and bump into a cable (and you will).
 If you have a budget, consider a column stand, which will give you an easier and faster camera positioning.

 |Manfrotto 055 tripod||Manfrotto 806 mini salon stand|

 - Camera head – Geared head with angle position marking will make it easier to set up and repeat camera position for different products.
-Manfrotto MHXPRO-3WG head and, reliable products I used a lot in the past, but you can go for any other similar grade products.
+Manfrotto MHXPRO-3WG head and reliable products I used a lot in the past, but you can go for any other similar grade products.

 - 360° software – you need something to control the equipment: the turntable and the camera.
 In the worst case, it can be a separate software for each (not recommended!): software supplied with the turntable for controlling the rotation, camera software to set up the camera and download images remotely (in this case camera is synchronized with a turntable with a shutter release cable).
 You also need something to batch process images (at least levels, sharpness) e.g. Lightroom.
 Affinity Photo.
-On top of it, you need a 360° object “stitching” software that produces we-ready spin and compatible viewer.
-The last thing can be also a 360° sharing service or an e-shop 360° plugin.
+On top of it, you need a 360° object “stitching” software that produces a web-ready spin and compatible viewer.
+The last thing can also be a 360° sharing service or an e-shop 360° plugin.
 In this case, you only need to create separate 360° images and upload online.
 In the ideal situation, the whole bunch of different software can be supplied in one application from the turntable vendor.

 - Workstation (Mac or PC) – make sure the workstation OS (Mac OS/Windows) is compatible with the turntable software – not all 360° photo equipment suppliers support both platforms.